netbootxyz/build-pipelines/README.md

 ### Asset publishing to Github releases

 Github allows us to host files up to 2 gigabytes in size and does not have strict limits on the number of files attached to a release.
-This allows us to download external ISOs and extract their contents in Travis build jobs finishing by uploading the files we need from them to Github Releases.
+This allows us to download external ISOs and extract their contents in Github Actions build jobs finishing by uploading the files we need from them to Github Releases.

 Asset repos use near identical logic to pull and publish their components as we have intentionally centralized their build logic in a git based script and download/extraction process to a centralized Docker container.